mwcproject/mwc-wallet/doc/atomic_swaps.md

 mwc-wallet> swap --check -i 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5

     Swap ID: 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5
-    Buying 5.6 MWC for 0.087 BCH
+    Buying 5.6 MWC for 0.087 BTC
-    Requied lock confirmations: 500 for MWC and 6 for BCH Time limits: 60 minutes for messages exchange and 60 minutes for redeem/refund Locking order: Seller lock MWC first
+    Requied lock confirmations: 500 for MWC and 6 for BTC Time limits: 60 minutes for messages exchange and 60 minutes for redeem/refund Locking order: Seller lock MWC first
-    MWC funds locked until block 508701, expected to be mined in 21 hours and 9 minutes BCH funds locked for 33 hours and 23 minutes
+    MWC funds locked until block 508701, expected to be mined in 21 hours and 9 minutes BTC funds locked for 33 hours and 23 minutes

 -------- Execution plan --------
     Get an Offer at August  4 12:19:27
 --> Send Accept Offer Message                 required by August  4 13:19:27
-        Sending Accept Offer message, expired in 47 minutes Wait for seller to start locking MWC      required by August  4 13:46:57 Post BCH to lock account                  required by August  4 13:46:57 Wait for Locking funds confirmations      required by August  4 23:29:27 Send Init Redeem Message                  required by August  4 23:29:27 Wait For Redeem response message          required by August  4 23:29:27
+        Sending Accept Offer message, expired in 47 minutes Wait for seller to start locking MWC      required by August  4 13:46:57 Post BTC to lock account                  required by August  4 13:46:57 Wait for Locking funds confirmations      required by August  4 23:29:27 Send Init Redeem Message                  required by August  4 23:29:27 Wait For Redeem response message          required by August  4 23:29:27